PhilPizza/jekyll-now/_posts/2018-02-26-Reddit_Comment_blog.md

 ![png](/images/Reddit_Comment_blog_files/Reddit_Comment_blog_6_0.png)

- Peaks are noticed at approximately 9am EST, while troughs are at approximately 11pm EST. Looks like US East Coasters are looking to do anything that doesn't involve starting the workday.
+ Peaks are noticed at approximately 9am EST, while troughs are at approximately 11pm EST. It appears U.S.-based East Coasters are looking to do anything that doesn't involve starting the workday.

 ---